Critical Path Modeling Using Microsoft Project Course

 Please log in to access your purchased courses.

-What you will learn in this course
+What will you learn in this course

 The course begins by providing an overview of the benefits of a well-structured project plan and the overall approach to using MS Project as a critical path modeling tool.
 Approaches to estimating and modeling resource and cost requirements are taught, as well as the use of project and resource calendars to support resource leveling and critical path determination.